eunbiggabi/T3A1-workbook/README.md

 ## Question 7

-‘Control Flow’ is the order in which a computer executes statements in a script.
+'Control flow' is the order in which the computer executes statements in a script.
 A script in JavaScript may include several/many control structures such as conditionals, loops and functions.

 The below If/Else Statement can change the flow of an application based on if a condition that is passed into the statement is determined to be true or false:

 ```
+function isEven (num) {
-if (isItTrue === true) {
+    if (num % 2 === 0) {
-  return true
+        return true;
     } else {
-  return false
+        return false;
     }
+}
 ```

 ## Question 8

-‘Type Coercion’ is the process of converting the value from one datatype into a different datatype.
-There are two different types of ‘Type Coercion’ – Implicit and Explicit.
+Type coercion is the process of converting value from one type to another (such as string to number, object to boolean, and so on).
+There are two different types of ‘Type Coercion’ – Explicit and Implicit.

 ‘Explicit’ Type Coercion is when type coercion is done on purpose by writing the appropriate code.
 The following example will coerce the number 123 into a string (using the JavaScript built-in String function):